Thailand Islands are a retreat !!

 PHANG NGA BAY

 I did this as a day tour from Phuket.
-This is a bay between Phuket, Phang Nga and Krabi.
-You can take this as a day trip from Phuket through boat or if you want to explore Phang Nga, you can drive up there/ stay there and then take a boat ride to see the different islands.
+This is a bay between Phuket, Phang Nga, and Krabi.
+You can take this as a day trip from Phuket by boat, or if you want to explore Phang Nga, you can drive up there/ stay there and then take a boat ride to see the different islands.

 Book your tour: Chose between speedboat tour or tailboat one.
 Make your booking here - James Bond Island Tour

-Most of the hotels, hostels, restaurants and diving workshops are run by westerners.
-You can chose to stay in the busy narrow streets leading to Sairee beach or shell out money and book a villa with infinity pool overlooking the sea high up in the mountain.
+Most of the hotels, hostels, restaurants, and diving workshops are run by westerners.
+You can choose to stay in the busy narrow streets leading to Sairee beach or shell out money and book a villa with an infinity pool overlooking the sea high up in the mountain.
 Options are plenty.

 One of the very few good sunset pic that I could witness during monsoon in Thailand..
 Life of many revolves around these boats.
 Used more popularly for commute, you can see them zip past the waves so effortlessly.. if you are in the south Thailand am sure you will get into it at least once.. . . . . . #thailand_allshots #thailand_ig #landofsmiles #seasia #asia #indianblogger #travel #travelblogger #blogger #charmingthailand #gtgi #femaletraveler #dolcefarniente #travelasia #exploreasia #beachlife #beach #sunset #kohtao #shadow #sun #evening #eveningsky #sea #tailboat #boat #cloudporn #goldenhues #gold